Tracking worked hours is essential for every restaurant.

 With a mobile time clock, recording hours can become as second nature as opening Instagram – reducing the chances of forgotten check-ins or -outs.

-Plus, there’s the question of trust.
+Plus, there’s the issue of trust.
 With manual time keeping methods, your staff must rely on their managers to convert worked hours into accurate time and attendance records.

 An app removes this step because that data is automatically added to timesheets.
-It’s up up to the manager to review these records, but it’s still a more empowering system that's less open to human error.
+It’s up up to the manager to review these records, but it’s less open to human error.

 Your restaurant business has a payroll software, but that isn’t involved in the most time-consuming part of the payroll process – namely, collecting staff’s actual worked hours.